John Smith (actor): Acting career, 1950–1963

 By 1950, he was working as a messenger for Metro-Goldwyn-Mayer and in 1952, the studio cast him as James Stewart's brother in Carbine Williams, although the part was uncredited.
 He was renamed by his agent Henry Willson in contrast to the more exciting names of Willson's other clients as he was "the only John Smith in the business".

 In 1954, Smith appeared as the newlywed Milo Buck, opposite Karen Sharpe as Nell Buck, in the Academy Award-winning airplane disaster film, The High and the Mighty, starring and produced by John Wayne.

 In 1955, Smith played the part of James Earp, older brother of Wyatt Earp in the film Wichita, starring Joel McCrea and Vera Miles.
 That same year, he played the part of Willie McGill or the "Colfax Kid" in the episode "Paper Gunman" of NBC's anthology series Frontier, hosted and narrated by Walter Coy.

 Smith guest-starred in 1955 in the role of John Sontag in the syndicated television series Stories of the Century, the first western series to win an Emmy Award.
 The episode is entitled "Sontag and Evans," referring to Sontag's older partner in crime, Chris Evans, played by Morris Ankrum.
 Sontag and Evans turn to crime to fight the encroachment of the Southern Pacific Railroad.

 In 1956, Smith had a small role as Caleb Cope in the film Friendly Persuasion, starring Gary Cooper.
 He played Jeff Northrup in another 1956 film, Hot Rod Girl.
 He appeared as Thursday October Christian in another film, The Women of Pitcairn Island.
 That same year, he appeared as Wesley Mason in another film, Rebel in Town, starring John Payne.

-That same year, he was the lead guest in "The Story of Lucky Swanson" on CBS's fantasy drama, The Millionaire, and as a character called "Utah" on Father Knows Best, the Robert Young situation comedy.
+Next, Smith was the principal guest star in "The Story of Lucky Swanson" on CBS's fantasy drama, The Millionaire, and as a character called "Utah" on Father Knows Best, the Robert Young situation comedy.
 He was further cast in 1956 as Steve Maguire in the episode "The Singing Preacher", with Dick Foran in the lead role, on the religion anthology series, Crossroads.
 He appeared as David in the 1956 episode "Cholera" of CBS's Gunsmoke.